Social information processing (theory): Application in leadership

+Employees value work environments where making a mistake or failure doesn't result in an automatic termination.
+It can even foster great learning experiences.
+Leaders who prioritize profits and discourage failures, are missing the chance for their employees and themselves to create great learning experiences.
+A leader who makes failure unacceptable in any environment will foster a workplace where employees don't feel safe and easily expendable.
+Self-compassion is key when dealing with failures, from the employees' perspective of course, but compassion from a leader is always necessary.
+In their study, Shi, Gao, Yu, and Song found that bottom-line mentality can negatively affect learning from failures, whereas psychological availability is the opposite.

 Application in social media

 Social Media is a huge platform for SIP to happen, as a lot of people spend a lot of time talking to other individuals via social media.
 This is predominantly in a personal based setting, but it can be used in other settings as well such as journalism.

 Blogs have great potential to display attributes of SIP, as it is purely a non-verbal way of communicating.
 Yanru Guo and Dion Hoe-Lian Goh conducted a content analysis on posting on microblogs in China, where individuals discussed having an STI, and more specifically having AIDS.
 They were attempting to display the transformation of messages over time and how intimate relationships were developed through the use of the blog.
 They compared over 1250 messages at the beginning of their time period to over 900 messages at the end of the time period, to see the difference between the depth of communication each user provided.
 They found that the level of details shared and intimacy between individuals increased between the two time periods, demonstrating the SIP and how it can be utilized to develop a relationship.

 Rosie Mi Jahng and Jeremy Littau conducted an experiment on how people gather their information from journalists on social media, specifically related to Twitter.
 Some of the information that they discussed was the responsiveness of a journalist on their Twitter page, and the information that they provided on their bio page, as that can instantly give a sense of connectedness and reputability.
 Their study involved around 150 participants looking at a variety of fake Twitter accounts representing journalists who provided different levels of information and news within their tweets.
 They found out that the more a journalist posted and also responded to people's tweets, the more trust and reputation they built up, increasing the level of connection and relationship present.

 SIP can also be applied to law enforcement and how they utilize social media strategically to present a good public image.
 Angela Coonce discusses a variety of different communication theories, including SIP, in her thesis on this topic.
 SIP provides the option for law enforcement to be able to develop a reputable and healthy relationship with the public in addition to the opinions and structure that they present in a non computer setting.